-It is not legal to sell replica handbags in the United States.
+It is not legal to sell fake designer bags in the United States.
 According to the federal trademark law, which is also known as the Lanham Act, it is against the law for anybody to sell counterfeited products that have trademarks on them.

 In my earlier post where I talked about if buying replica handbags were illegal, I explained the difference between counterfeit handbags and replica handbags.